SNHD-Development/FormSchemaRender/README.md

 Field type = 'step' is unique for this view only.
 Other View will not render this field type.
 It will set the step for wizard view.
+Note: Require to have field type = 'step' at the beginning of fields array in formSchema.

 ### Build
 1. Under js/libs path will have `build.js` file.